golioth/golioth-zephyr-sdk/samples/lightdb_stream/README.rst

-Golioth Light DB stream sample
+Golioth LightDB stream sample
 ##############################

 Overview
 ********

-This Light DB stream application demonstrates how to connect with Golioth and periodically send data to Light DB stream.
-In this sample temperature measurements are sent to ``/temp`` Light DB stream path.
+This LightDB stream application demonstrates how to connect with Golioth and periodically send data to LightDB stream.
+In this sample temperature measurements are sent to ``/temp`` LightDB stream path.
 For platforms that do not have temperature sensor a value is generated from 20 up to 30.

 Requirements